5 Healthy Snacks For Athletes

-(By Guest contributors Kim Miller and Shannon Dougherty of FitMomDiet.com )
+(By Guest contributors Kim Miller and Shannon Dougherty (@fitmomdiet)

-For kids snack is often the best part of playing sports.
+5 healthy snacks for athletes.
+For kids, snack is often the best part of playing sports.
 While it’s tempting to pass out sugar-laden treats and drinks, it’s important to remember the value of teaching children how to eat for optimal performance.
 The better we eat, the better we play.
 Starting good habits when children are young makes lasting impressions.

 Here are 5 healthy snacks to fuel your kids with energy that won’t leave them crashing moments later.

 Pre-cut celery before the game and place individual Ziploc bags.
 Many companies make single-serving peanut butter packets that kids can use as a dip.
 Peanut butter provides healthy fat and protein, making this snack something that will keep them fuller longer.
 BUY HERE